| |

 -just a quick fix please

--wood prices remain the same, or very similar through the area, during specific time period
+-wood prices remain the same, or very similar through the area, during a specific time period

 -most companies and all hardwood stores, as well as the big warehouses like Rona or Home Depot, hire